typettitt/GildedRose/GildedRose/GildedRoseTests/README.md

 ## Running the ApprovalTest

 The approval test will run the TextTestFixture with an argument of 30 for 30 days.
-If the the expected results do not match, a file named actual.txt will be created in a folder named `ThirtyDays` in the repository root directory.
+If the the expected results do not match, a file named actual.txt will be created in `Outputs/ThirtyDays` in the repository root directory.
 You can manually compare `actual.txt` and `expected.txt` with a diff tool.